minhpq331/jitsi-scalable-helm/README.md

 This image show only a single shard.
 A more detailed explanation of the system architecture with multiple shards can be found in [original architecture](https://github.com/hpi-schul-cloud/jitsi-deployment/blob/master/docs/architecture/architecture.md).

-This chart is tested with kubernetes 1.20, 1.21 on
+This chart is tested with Google GKE and DigitalOcean DOKS cluster version 1.20, 1.21.

 ## Modifications